 Are you dreaming of a winter wonderland, but not getting any beautiful white snow to make it a reality?
-Don't wait on the weather to make your wintry wishes come true, just follow the Scout Elves' simple solution: make fake snow!
+Don't wait on the weather to make your wintry wishes come true.
+Just follow the Scout Elves' simple solution: make fake snow!
 As North Pole dwellers, the Scout Elves know all about perfect powdery snow, so they've created several easy recipes for fake snow.
-Each is the perfect consistency for building mini snowmen, snowballs and even small igloos, and will create hours of fun for little ones.
+Each is the perfect consistency for building mini snowmen, snowballs and even small igloos, and it will create hours of fun for little ones.

 - Baking soda and shaving cream.
 Mix together 1lb of baking soda, and slowly add shaving cream until you reach the perfect snowy consistency.
 Let kids knead the fake snow with their hands until it's all combined.